 If your mother, wife, daughter, or relative died during her pregnancy or childbirth as a result of medical negligence or a defective medical device, you shouldn't delay in bringing a wrongful death action.
 That's because a law known as a statute of limitations may limit the time you have to bring a suit.
 Frequently, the grieving process may distract and delay those with a live claim from bringing their claim.
 If you've discovered the cause of death, then you will have been deemed in many states to have satisfied the 'Discovery Rule,' and the statute of limitations clock will begin to tick.
 It's important that you contact a qualified wrongful death attorney as soon as possible so that your wrongful death claim is not barred by the statute of limitations.

-Talk to an Attorney for Free About Your Wrongful Death Claim
+Talk to an Attorney About Your Wrongful Death Claim

 Dying in childbirth is a tragic occurence, regardless of the circumstances.
 But if the death was preventable and happened due to the malpractice of a physician or hospital staff, you may want to consider your legal options.
 Have an attorney review your claim today, at no cost to you.